nishantpillai5/neovim_vscode_config/README.md

 - [debugpy](https://github.com/mfussenegger/nvim-dap-python?tab=readme-ov-file#debugpy)
 - Lua 5.1 or LuaJIT ( should be available in system's PATH )
 - MinGW (gcc and make should be available in system's PATH)
+- OpenDebugAD7.exe should be available in system's PATH

 ## VSCode Configuration